-Development proposals, including household applications, are required to be designed to maximise water efficiency, such as water efficient fittings and appliances, rainwater harvesting and reuse, greywater recycling, and storage features.
-Development proposals are encouraged to meet a water efficiency standard of 85 litres per person per day.
+Development proposals should be designed to maximise water efficiency, such as water efficient fittings and appliances, water harvesting, water recycling, and storage features.

 Proposals for major non-residential development must be accompanied by a water conservation strategy, which demonstrates a minimum water efficiency standard equivalent to the BREEAM standard for 3 credits for water use levels unless demonstrated not practicable.